 2.4.1 Acetic Acid-Induced Writhing Test

 The analgesic activity of the plant extracts was assessed using the acetic acid-induced writhing method as described by Sharma et al. (2010).
 The mice were divided into control, standard, and test groups (n = 6).
 The control group received distilled water, while the standard group was treated with diclofenac sodium.
 The test groups received the plant extracts orally.
-After 30 minutes, 0.6% acetic acid solution (10 mL/kg) was administered intraperitoneally to induce abdominal constrictions (writhes), which were counted for each mouse over a 20-minute observation period (Sharma et al., 2010).
+After 30 min, 0.6% acetic acid solution (10 mL/kg) was administered intraperitoneally to induce abdominal constrictions (writhes), which were counted for each mouse over a 20 min observation period (Sharma et al., 2010).

 The percentage inhibition of writhing was calculated using the following formula: